-12. Seal all gaps between the subfloor or ceiling and the supply boot.
-13. Seal all seams of each return box.
-14. Seal all gaps between the subfloor, wall or ceiling and the return box. ✓ N/A OUTSIDE THE LIVING SPACE 15.
-Tape the air handler cabinet panels and seal all penetrations.
-16. Mechanically fasten and seal the connection between the air handler and the plenums.
-17. Mechanically fasten and seal all supply plenum seams and end caps.
-18. Mechanically fasten and seal the connection between supply take-off collars and plenums.
-19. Mechanically fasten and seal inner liner of all supply ducts to supply take-off collars.
-20. Inspect all supply ducts for disconnects, tears and/or holes and pay attention to supply lines the Fix by reconnecting ducts and patching holes.
-If flex duct, remove section with hole or tear and , , 21.
-Fasten and seal all sectioned metal elbows to supply ducts and take-off collars.
-22. Fasten and seal inner liner of all supply ducts to supply boots.
-Skip this step if sealed from insid e the living space.
-23. Seal all panned returns.
-24. Inspect all return ducts for disconnects, tears and/or holes.
-Fix by reconnecting, patching or fas connections.
-If flex duct, remove section with hole or tear and replace with a sealed spliced col 25.
-Seal the connection between supply take-off collars and plenums. ✓ N/A CLOSE OUT 26.
-Clean the work area.
-27. Complete a combustion safety test and record the results.
-28. Educate occupants on the work completed.
-JOB INFORMATION Name Initials
+11. Seal all seams of each supply boot 12.
+Seal all gaps between the subfloor or ceiling and the supply boot 13.
+Seal all seams of each return box 14.
+Seal all gaps between the subfloor, wall/ceiling, and the return box \checkmark N/A Outside the Living Space 15.
+Tape the air handler cabinet panels and seal all penetrations 16.
+Mechanically fasten and seal the connection between the air handler and the plenums 17.
+Mechanically fasten and seal all supply seams and end caps 18.
+Mechanically fasten and seal the connection between supply take-off collars and plenums 19.
+Mechanically fasten and seal inner liner of all supply ducts to supply take-off collars 20.
+Inspect all supply ducts for disconnects, tears and/or holes & pay attention to supply lines that were not providing air inside the house.
+Fix by reconnecting ducts & patching holes.
+If flex duct, remove section with hole and replace with a sealed spliced collar.
+21. Fasten and seal all sectioned metal elbows to supply ducts and take-off collars 22.
+Fasten and seal inner liner of all supply ducts to supply boots.
+Skip this step if sealed from inside the living space 23.
+Seal all panned returns 24.
+Inspect all return ducts for disconnects, tears/holes.
+Fix by reconnecting, patching, or fastening ducts together, then sealing the connections.
+If flex duct, remove section with hole and replace with a sealed spliced collar.
+25. Seal the connection between supply take-off collars and plenums √ N/A Close Out 26.
+Clean the work area 27.
+Complete a combustion safety test and record the results 28.
+Educate occupants on the work completed Job Information Name e : Initials: